daniel5151/gdbstub/README.md

 -   When no cargo features are enabled:
     -   A few trivially safe calls to `NonZeroUsize::new_unchecked()` when defining internal constants.

+-   When the `paranoid_unsafe` feature is enabled, the following `unsafe` code is _removed_:
+    -   `src/protocol/packet.rs`: Swaps a couple slice-index methods in `PacketBuf` to use `get_unchecked_mut`.
+The public API of struct ensures that the bounds used to index into the array remain in-bounds.
+    -   `src/protocol/common/hex`: Use an alternate implementation of `decode_hex_buf` which uses unsafe slice indexing.

 -   When the `std` feature is enabled:
-    -   An implementation of `UnixStream::peek` which uses `libc::recv`.
+    -   `src/connection/impls/unixstream.rs`: An implementation of `UnixStream::peek` which uses `libc::recv`.
 This manual implementation will be removed once [rust-lang/rust#76923](https://github.com/rust-lang/rust/issues/76923) is stabilized.

 ## Future Plans + Roadmap to `1.0.0`